-The "wild card" form of a file specification is not allowed. specifies that an input file is a macro library file.
+- filespec is the specification of an input file (see Section 8.4) that contains MACRO-11 source program code.
+When the program consists of multiple files, a plus sign (+) must be used to separate each file specification from the next.
+The "wild card" form of a file specification is not allowed. - /LIBRARY specifies that an input file is a macro library file.
 Library files hold the definitions of externally defined macros.
 As noted in Section 7.8, an externally defined macro must be identified in a .MCALL directive before it can be retrieved and assembled with your program.
-When MACRO-11 is the specification of an input file (see Section 8.4) that contains MACRO-11 source program code.
-When the program consists of multiple files, a plus sign (+) must be used to separate each file specification from the next.
+When MACRO-11 encounters a .MCALL directive, a search begins for the definitions of the macros listed.

-encounters a .MCALL directive, a search begins for the definitions of the macros listed.
 The search order is important, because a macro might have two different definitions in library files LIB1 and LIB2.
-For example, if you need the definition in LIB1, you must place LIB1 after LIB2 in the command line, because MACRO-11 searches the last file specified in the command line first, then moves backwards through the given files until all have been qualifiers specifies one or more of the following:
+For example, if you need the definition in LIB1, you must place LIB1 after LIB2 in the command line, because MACRO-11 searches the last file specified in the command line first, then moves backwards through the given files until all have been searched.